liborty/TokenCrypt/README.md

 `ncrpt [-h][-x][-b][-q][-v][-z] inputpath/dirname`

 The options mean, respectively: -h help, -x test for hexadecimal files, -b test for base64 files, -q quiet, -v verbose, -z zstd compression.
-The tests for hexadecima and b64 files only need to be invoked when the input directory contains such files.
+The tests for hexadecimal and base64 files only need to be invoked when the input directory contains such files.
 Should you forget to use them, everything will still work, only the output may take up more space than was strictly necessary.

-Ncrpt creates two subdirectories in the current directory, each mirroring files in `inputpath/dirname`  that are to be encrypted.
+Ncrpt creates two subdirectories in the current directory, each mirroring files in `inputpath/dirname`  that are being encrypted.
 Thus
-`./dirname_crp` will hold the encrypted files and  `./dirname_key` will hold unique keys individually generated for them.
-There is no recursive descent into subdirectories.
+`./dirname_crp` will hold the encrypted files and  `./dirname_key` will hold the unique keys individually generated for them.

 The summary at the end, such as the one shown in `test.log`, reports the sizes (in bytes) of input and output directories, the total compressed size as a percentage of the original size, and the total number of files encrypted.
 The compression to 50% will exactly compensate for the creation  of the encryption keys.